 Like most in-ears, these buds have a bad passive soundstage.
 One important factor in creating a large and spacious soundstage is the activation of the outer ear by different resonances.
 However, in-ears bypass the outer ear altogether, resulting in a soundstage that's perceived as small and coming from inside your head rather than from out in front of you.
 They also sound less spacious than open-back headphones.

 These headphones are compatible with the THX surround sound feature found in their companion app, which is part of its presets.
-However, we don't currently test the performance of this feature.
+You can only turn it on and off.

 These are the settings we used to test these headphones.
 Our results are only valid when using this configuration.

-The Razer Hammerhead True Wireless Pro's noise isolation performance is poor.
-There's very little difference between their active noise cancelling (ANC) and passive noise isolating performance, which is really disappointing.
-Even with their ANC on, they don't block out almost any bass range noise like bus or plane engines and struggle to cut down ambient speech.
+The Razer Hammerhead True Wireless Pro's noise isolation performance is mediocre.
+The ANC struggles to block out the low rumble of bus engines, so they're not the best choice if you want to use them during your daily commute.
 That said, they do a better job of cutting down ambient chatter and can reduce some treble-range noise, like the hum of an AC unit.
 If you're looking for Razer in-ears with a better noise isolation performance, check out the Razer Hammerhead True Wireless 2021.

 These headphones have an integrated microphone.

 The recording quality of the Razer Hammerhead True Wireless Pro's mic is good.
 Your voice sounds neutral, although a bit thin and muffled.
-People on the other end of the line shouldn't have too much of a problem understanding you, though.
+People on the other end of the line won't have too much of a problem understanding you, though.

 The mic's noise handling is sub-par.
 It has a hard time separating your voice from moderately noisy environments.
-However, you shouldn't have too much of a problem if you're talking in a quieter space like at home.
+However, you won't have too much of a problem if you're talking in a quieter space like at home.